ExtendRealityLtd/VRTK/Assets/VRTK/Documentation/API.md

 ---

+## Ignore Interact Touch Colliders (VRTK_IgnoreInteractTouchColliders)
+ > extends VRTK_SDKControllerReady

+### Overview

+Ignores the collisions between the given Interact Touch colliders and the colliders on the GameObject this script is attached to.

+**Required Components:**
+ * `Collider` - Unity Colliders on the current GameObject or child GameObjects to ignore collisions from the given Interact Touch colliders.

+**Script Usage:**
+ * Place the `VRTK_IgnoreInteractTouchColliders` script on the GameObject with colliders to ignore collisions from the given Interact Touch colliders.
+ * Increase the size of the `Interact Touch To Ignore` element list.
+ * Add the appropriate GameObjects that have the `VRTK_InteractTouch` script attached to use when ignoring collisions with the colliders on GameObject the script is attached to.

+### Inspector Parameters

+ * **Interact Touch To Ignore:** The Interact Touch scripts to ignore collisions with.
+ * **Skip Ignore:** A collection of GameObjects to not include when ignoring collisions with the provided Interact Touch colliders.

+---

 # Grab Attach Mechanics (VRTK/Source/Scripts/Interactions/GrabAttachMechanics)

-This directory contains scripts that are used to provide different mechanics to apply when grabbing an interactable object.
+A collection of scripts that are used to provide different mechanics to apply when grabbing an interactable object.

  * [Base Grab Attach](#base-grab-attach-vrtk_basegrabattach)
  * [Base Joint Grab Attach](#base-joint-grab-attach-vrtk_basejointgrabattach)